peteg's blog - noise - books - 2024 11 07 Winton Juice

 The vector for this rectification is a covert society (the Service) that rapidly trains SAS-like operators.
 There's a a cell structure that is underexplored and I got wondering how these organisations correct themselves, especially in a world without mechanisms for broadcasting ideology and propaganda.
 How do they know they're killing the right people?
 Why is killing with gas (a contravention of an early Geneva protocol) so much less contentious than fire?
 Why is there no artillery or bombing?
 Whatever happened to drones and AUKUS?
 The Service provides material favours in return for service, and while his mother knows better than to ask the provenance of the providence, we're left to wonder if this is so very different to the dynastic patronage networks they’re removing or merely displacing.
 (For all we know the Service could be how the Musk clan takes out the Tillerson clan in a world bereft of Wintermute.)
 These rugged Australian revolutionaries (or reactionaries?) are a dead serious version of McGahan's "Oz Underground" mob of misfits.

 Against John Brunner, infotech as we know it is broadly inaccessible and not directly responsible for the immiseration; it looks instead that we were done in by old-school rapacious fossil fuel capitalists.
-I guess that's one way to solves the mobile phone plot problem while allowing the persistence of night vision goggles and solar power.
+I guess that's one way to solve the mobile phone plot problem while allowing the persistence of night vision goggles and solar power.
 Very late in the day we get a glimpse of some "sims" which are pretty much those of Bladerunner; the (cinematographic) gas platforms on fire off the west coast of Australia (approximately Exmouth) are also appropriated.

 Winton seems to have a shallow faith in artificially-intelligent robots being morally superior to men which perhaps reflects his shaky grasp (or wise avoidance?) of technology and innate optimism.
 He should have considered what happens when a sim needs parts and there's a shortage though.
 At all times he keeps the view small and tight, that of a person carried along by history who cannot learn from it no matter how much they see.
 We also get a woman who departs (shades of The Riders, shades of Dirt Music) and absent children.
 (I didn't understand why the narrator went looking for his wife, given she fled him under her own volition.)